 The Ancheer Folding is an affordable Class 2 electric bike with a convenient folding design.
-This little bike rolls on 16-inch wheels and can be folded in half for storage or transport.
-It has a 250W rear hub motor that propels it up to 17.5 mph with the throttle, along with three pedal assist modes to amplify your pedaling efforts.
-It comes with a 288Wh battery, and it proved to use its energy relatively efficiently in our distance range testing.
-Its ride quality left a bit to be desired, although we expected that with small wheels and a folding design.
-While functional, the display and controls were also a little underwhelming.
-That said, this bike gets the job done, and we feel it is an excellent value in today's e-bike market.Editor's Note: We updated the Ancheer Folding 16-inch Electric Bike review on February 2, 2022, to include additional information on what we would buy and offer more help to better compare products.
+This smaller model rolls on 16-inch wheels and has a 250W rear hub motor that propels it up to 17.5 mph with the throttle, along with three pedal assist modes.
+The 288Wh battery proved to use its energy efficiently in our distance range testing.
+Its ride quality left a bit to be desired, especially compared to the middle and high-end models we tested.
+While functional, the display and controls are also underwhelming.
+Still, it's the best model we've ridden at this price point, providing a low-budget entry into today's e-bike market.Editor's Note: We updated the Ancheer Folding 16-inch Electric Bike review on October 17, 2022, to include additional information on this model's portability.

 Ancheer Folding 16-inch Electric Bike Review

 Cons: Funky handling, limited rider height range, modest power and max distance

 Compare to Similar Products